urbanales/MCC-HEWS/README.md

 ## Overview

-This project assesses the impact of heat prevention plans (heat warning systems, HWS) on heat-related mortality across European cities, following a multi-stage, meta-regression based analytical pipeline.
+This project assesses the impact of heat prevention plans (heat early warning systems and heat-health action plans) on heat-related mortality across European cities, following a multi-stage meta-regression modelling framework.
 Each R script corresponds to a major step in the analysis, from data preparation to final reporting and visualization.

 ---